-CHIEF OF POLICE WADE K. CARPENTER
+CHIEF OF POLICE

-oLice complaint Review committee (PCRC): Upon adoption of a resolution by City Council in December 2003, the PCRC was formed in the Spring of 2004.
+PCONTINUED NOT THE POINT REVIEW COMMITTEE (PCRC): Upon adoption of a resolution by City Council in December 2003, the PCRC was formed in the Spring of 2004.
 The Committee consists of five members, three citizen members: Tom De Leone, Martin Fox, and Charles Neal as well as two City staff members: Kathy Lundborg (Chair) and Craig Sanchez.
-Members are selected by the Mayor and City Council and serve a two-year term.
-The majority of members have undergone Utah Highway Patrol (UHP) Citizen's Academy as well as inhouse training.
+Members are selected by the Mayor and City Council and serve a three year term.
+The majority of members have undergone PCPD in-house training.
 The purpose of the Committee is to act as an appeals body to review complaint dispositions of complaints filed against police personnel and/or police procedure.
-The Committee serves in an advisory capacity and only if formally requested by the complainant.
-The Committee provides recommendations to the Chief of Police on those complaints reviewed.
+The Committee serves in an advisory capacity and only if formally requested by the complaints reviewed.
 The PCRC did not review any dispositions this year.